If necessary, refresh your internet browser to view updated Funeral and Celebration of Life announcements below.

 Obituary 1: Summary Size

 Cyran, Lillian Marietta - Died on 17 November, 2025 at age 100.
 Born and raised in Manhattan, she lived in Maspeth since 1959.
 She was a retired elementary teacher in the New York City Public School System.
 She is survived by her four sons, Frederic, Alexander, Lawrence, and Daniel, 11 grandchildren; and 12 great-grandchildren.
 She was preceded in death by her husband Michael; two sisters, Genevieve Young and Irene Geller, and one grandson.
-Funeral service will be private, but a celebration of life memorial will be scheduled at a later date.
+A graveside funeral service, followed by a Celebration of Life gathering will held 25 April 2026.
 Interment at St. John's Cemetery in Middle Village under the direction of Papavero Funeral Home (more details and photographs at http://cyran.us)

 Obituary 2: Medium Size

 Cyran, Lillian Marietta - Died on 17 November 2025 of causes due to advanced age being 100 years old.
-Born on 10 January 1925 in Manhattan's Upper East side, she was the third of three daughters to Polish immigrants Michael and Mary Cecilia (Nalepa) Jarosz.
+Born on 10 January 1925 in Manhattan's Upper East Side, she was the third of three daughters to Polish immigrants Michael and Mary Cecilia (Nalepa) Jarosz.
 She graduated Julia Richman High School in Manhattan in 1942 and enjoyed school-related modern dance clubs.
 She was a graduate of Hunter College where she earned a BA degree in education, and later received an MA degree from the City University of New York.
 In 1954 she married Michael Cyran.
 Their family moved to Maspeth, NY in 1959.
 She was a career elementary teacher at P.S.
 31 in Greenpoint, Brooklyn for the New York City Public School System, from 1966 until retiring in 1985.
 Since her college days, she loved to study modern dance and actively folk danced into her later years.
-She loved nature, hiking, being outdoors, and enjoyed spending quality time with her four sons and her grandchildren.
+She loved nature, bird-watching, hiking, being outdoors, and enjoyed spending quality time with her four sons and her grandchildren.
 She was proud of her Polish heritage and served as an officer of various Polish-American cultural organizations throughout her life.
 She was a founding member of both the POLISH AMERICAN TEACHER'S ASSOCIATION and the MARIE SKLODOWSKA CURIE PROFESSIONAL WOMEN'S ASSOCIATION.
 She had a warm active personality and was known for her generosity and willingness to help others.
 She will be deeply missed by her family, friends, and Jagoda Hykl who cared for her dearly.
 She is predeceased by her husband of 57 years, Michael, who died in 2012, her parents, two sisters, Genevieve Young and Irene Geller, and a grandson Jason.
 She is survived by four sons, Frederic, Alexander, Lawrence, and Daniel; grandchildren Amber Howard, Marietta DeFini, Angela Dominguez, Rachel Hernandez, Matthew, Dominique Bariso, Michela, Jonathan, Zachary, Benjamin, and Emily.
-Funeral service will be private, but a celebration of life memorial will be scheduled at a later date (please return to this website in a few weeks for an update).
-Interment will be in the family plot in St. John's Cemetery, Middle Village, NY under the direction of Papavero Funeral Home (more details and photographs at http://cyran.us).
+A graveside funeral service and a Celebration of Life gathering will be conducted on Saturday, 25 April 2026.
+Family members, friends of the family, and those who knew Lillian are invited to join us at one or both events.
+The interment of cremains will be at 11:15 AM at St. John's Cemetery in Middle Village, Queens, New York, at the family plot located in Section 50, Range K, grave 47-49 (near the cemetery side entrance at Furmanville Avenue and 83rd Place).
+Following interment, the Celebration of Life gathering will start at noon at Villa Erasmo, located at 69-61 Juniper Blvd South in Middle Village (about 1 mile or 5 minutes from the cemetery, with ample street parking in the area).
+Arrangements were under the direction of Papavero Funeral Home (more details and photographs at http://cyran.us).
 A memorial scholarship fund is being established in her name by her sons at the MARIE SKLODOWSKA CURIE PROFESSIONAL WOMEN'S ASSOCIATION.
 In lieu of flowers, the family has requested any donations be made to this scholarship fund thru this Link: https://gofund.me/4040a2fbc

 (Pre-K Public School Teacher, 1984)